+1 A phase-out percentage cap may be applied pursuant to Section 3006(e), Phase-Out Percentage Caps.

 Alternative MY Phase-Out Schedules for Class IV LSI Forklifts.
-In lieu of the MY phase-out schedules set forth in Table 1, above, a Small Fleet or Agricultural Crop Preparation Services Fleet may use the MY phase-out schedules set forth in Table 2, below.
+In lieu of the MY phase-out schedules set forth in Table 1, above, a Small Fleet or Crop Preparation Services Fleet may use the MY phase-out schedules set forth in Table 2, below.

 Table 2.
-Alternative MY Phase-Out Schedules for Small Fleets and Agricultural Crop Preparation Services
+Alternative MY Phase-Out Schedules for Small Fleets and Crop Preparation Services